maabreve/MEAN-stack/frontend/README.md

 # Ads Management
-A backend layer for ads managment
+An app for ads managment

 # 1. Technologies
 ```